Blowin’ In The Wind Chords | Bob Dylan Guitar Lesson

 | C G/B D D/A D/F# | G C C/G | C G/B D/F# | G |

-Blowin’ In The Wind Chords: Learn the progressions
+Blowin’ In The Wind Chords: Learn the Progressions and Movements

-Let’s try this theory, here’s the first line of the verse, with Roman Numerals.
+Let’s test this approach by looking at the first line of the verse in Roman numerals:

 | G (I) C (IV) G (I) | D (V) G (I) | G (I) C (IV) G (I) | G (I) |